Moisie, Quebec: History

+Between 1933 and 1949, the Hudson's Bay Company had a post at Moisie, operating as an outpost of Sept Iles.

+On January 1, 1955, the Municipality of Moisie was created out of territory ceded by the Township of Letellier.

 The community became home to RCAF Station Moisie in the late 1950s, when the Royal Canadian Air Force established a Pinetree Line early warning radar station nearby.
 The facility was later renamed CFS Moisie and closed by the early 1990s after defence cutbacks.